Paul-G2/letter-spirit-examiner-js/README.md

 [Rehling](https://github.com/Alex-Linhares/FARGonautica/blob/master/Literature/Ph.D.%20Theses/Rehling-2001-Letter.Spirit.part.Two.pdf),
 and in the book [Fluid Concepts and Creative Analogies](https://en.wikipedia.org/wiki/Fluid_Concepts_and_Creative_Analogies).

-I got interested in Letter Spirit, Copycat, and the Hofstadter group's other projects after reading the <i>Fluid Concepts and Creative Analogies</i> book, but I couldn't find demos that were easy to get up and running.
-Hence this project, and my related [copycat-js](https://github.com/Paul-G2/copycat-js) project.
+I got interested in Letter Spirit, and the Hofstadter group's other projects, after reading the <i>Fluid Concepts and Creative Analogies</i> book, but I couldn't find demos that were easy to get up and running.
+Hence this repo, and my related [copycat-js](https://github.com/Paul-G2/copycat-js) repo.

 My implementation is heavily based on [Rehling's original Scheme code](https://github.com/Alex-Linhares/FARGonautica/tree/master/Software/Letter-Spirit).
-The look of the UI is based on screenshots contained in the McGraw thesis, and on [James Marshall's Metacat](http://science.slc.edu/jmarshall/metacat/)
+The look of the UI is based on screenshots contained in the McGraw thesis, and on [James Marshall's Metacat](http://science.slc.edu/jmarshall/metacat/).
-(which is an extension of Copycat).